toss/frontend-fundamentals/en/code/examples/submit-button.md

 The `<SubmitButton />` component below behaves differently depending on the user's permission.

-- If the user's permission is read-only (`"viewer"`), the invite button is disabled and the animation is not played.
+- If the user's permission is read-only (`"viewer"`), the invite button is disabled and the animation does not play.
-- If the user is a regular user, the invite button can be used and the animation is played.
+- If the user is a regular user, the invite button is enabled and the animation plays.

 ```tsx
 function SubmitButton() {